The following workshops will be provided throughout the 2016-2017 year to assist participants in creating and practicing their presentations

 The first 3MT™ was held at The University of Queensland in 2008 with 160 RHD students competing.
 Enthusiasm for the 3MT™ concept grew and its adoption by numerous universities led to the development of an international competition.
 The inaugural Trans-Tasman 3MT™ was held at UQ in 2010 with 33 universities participating.
 In 2011, 43 universities were represented at the Trans-Tasman 3MT™ that was hosted by The University of Western Australia, and for the first time students from the United States, the United Kingdom, Canada, and Hong Kong took part in their own regional events.
 IPFW will host our inaugural competition on March 2, 2016.

 During your education there is a strong focus on the production of your thesis and/or scholarly work.
 The ability to communicate the importance of your research project and articulate your findings is very valuable.
 Three Minute Thesis provides you with the opportunity to:

 There will be only one Runner-up and People’s Choice.
 Both Thesis and Non-thesis participants will be competing for those awards.
-People’s Choice Award winners may or may be First Place or Runner-up Award recipients.
+People’s Choice Award winners may or may not be First Place or Runner-up Award recipients.

 Undergraduate students will compete among undergraduate students and will compete for